Lucie Šafářová: 2013

-2014: First Grand Slam semifinal
+2014: First major semifinal

 Šafářová had a match point in the third round of the Australian Open against Li Na, but was eventually beaten in three sets as Li went on to win her second major title.
 At the Miami Open, she lost in three tight sets to Maria Sharapova in the third round.
 She would go on to lose to Sharapova again in the first round of the Porsche Tennis Grand Prix.
 At Roland Garros, she was the 23rd seed and defeated the in-form Ana Ivanovic in the third round, but lost in the next round to Svetlana Kuznetsova, in straight sets.
 At Wimbledon, she reached her first ever Grand Slam semifinal, where she lost in two sets to fellow Czech Petra Kvitová.
 In November, Šafárová was a part of the Czech Fed Cup team that played the final against Germany.
 In front of the home crowd at the O2 Arena in Prague, she won her singles match against Angelique Kerber in straight sets, which contributed to a 3–1 victory for the Czech team.